EllaMarin-bit/ylgr/README.md

 # ylgr
-Mapping the stellar stream YLGR
+Extracting the stellar stream YLGR using Gaia DR3.